-- Facilitates education and skill-sharing among existing cooperatives
+- Facilitate education and skill-sharing among existing cooperatives

-- Builds relationships among the various institutions supporting, developing and financing worker cooperatives
+- Build relationships among the various institutions supporting, developing and financing worker cooperatives

-- Educates the public about the need for and benefits of democratic worker-ownership
+- Educate partners and the public about the need for and benefits of democratic worker-ownership

 Drawing on our ongoing research and on-the-ground-knowledge of worker cooperative enterprises, we also consult with a variety of clients and partners:

 - With worker cooperatives to help them develop, grow and replicate.

 - With non-profit organizations to support the implementation of new cooperative programs, and to increase the impacts of existing programs.

 - With conventional businesses to support them in succession planning & transition to cooperative ownership.